-The Fair Labor Standards Act (FLSA) requires that certain records must be kept for nonexempt hourly paid employees.
-Guilford County Schools is satisfying the daily and weekly hour's record keeping requirement via the Employee's Daily and Weekly Time Sheets (Form FIN-F042).
+The Fair Labor Standards Act (FLSA) requires that certain records must be kept for non-exempt hourly paid employees.
+Guilford County Schools is satisfying the daily and weekly hour's record keeping requirement via the time and attendance capture system (TACS).

-The established work week for non-exempt employees is from 12:01 am Saturday morning until midnight Friday and the time report is set up to accommodate this work week delineation.
+The established work week for non-exempt employees is from 12:01 am Saturday morning until midnight Friday and TACS is set up to accommodate this work week delineation.